abhiramasonny/jaithon/README.md

 - Variable Assignment: You can assign values to variables using the var keyword.
 Syntax: *var x = 5*
 - String: You can do strings by doing same as variable but with Quotes.
 Sytnax: *var hi = "hello world"*
-- Array Declaration: You can init arrays using the array keyword.
-Syntax: *array arr = [1]*
-- Array Element Modification: You can modify elements of an array using the dot notation.
-Syntax: *arr.add(0, 4).*
 - Print Statement: You can use the print keyword to print values to the console.
 Syntax: *print x*
 - Mathematical Expressions: You can perform arithmetic operations (+, -, *, /) on numbers.
 - Comparisons: you can preform comparisons by using the > and < symbols.
 Syntax: *var a = 1>4* >> the output would be a = 0 because that statement is false.